ZenzenDatabase/A_oveview_of_awesome_causality_dataset/README.md

 - Instrument-agency
 - Other

+**Information**:

+This dataset contains 10,674 samples, of which 1,325 causal.

 **Example**:

 	Sentence: ”The current view is that the chronic <e1>inflammation</e1> in the distal part of the stomach caused by